Loading Events

 • Be able to use some widely useful approaches to algorithmic efficiency like sharing, sparseness, and memoisation.

-• Know something of how the compiler will translate your code, and what optimisations you can rely on the compiler to do
+• Learn about how the compiler will translate your code, and what optimisations you can rely on the compiler to do

 (so that you don’t need to make them).